heinzelotto/heinzelotto.github.io/_posts/2023-01-11-say-goodbye-to-your-books.markdown

 ![why we need bookvoyage](/assets/bookvoyage_teaser.jpg)

 I like this plan a lot since this act of sharing opens up so many possibilities for human interaction and a feeling of connectedness.
-What if the recipient will themselves pass the book on to someone else?
-What kinds of discussions between successive readers of the same copy of a book could come from such exchanges?
-What would be the farthest a book could go, could it by great and unforgettable coincidence and unbeknownst to the previous reader even reach the original owner again?
+Knowing that the recipient may themselves pass the book on to someone else, what kinds of discussions between successive readers of the same copy of a book could come from such exchanges?
+What would be the farthest a book could go?
+Could it by great and unforgettable coincidence and unbeknownst to the previous reader even reach the original owner again?

 Sometimes when buying a used book from the internet, you might find a hand-written dedication in the cover written by the previous owner that shared a few thoughts about the book and what things they wished the recipient to experience during their read-through.
-Or other times there are margin notes, doodles, and comments written in the book.
+Or other times there might be margin notes, doodles, and anecdotes written in the book.
 All written by people unknown to you that spent several hours on reading through the same book that they and you liked enough to pass on to someone else.
 Who were these mysterious other people?
-Hearing what they have to say about the book all of you have read would definitely make for some awesome discussions.
+Hearing what they have to say about this book all of you have read would definitely make for some awesome discussions.

 I also set a goal for myself to give one of my favorite books away and have it go on as far as possible a journey.
-And for that, the idea of _passing it on and on_ should be written in the book at least, or be incentivized in some way.
-And, if possible, I want to know what others thought about the book.
+And for that, the idea of _passing it on and on_ should be codified in the book, or be incentivized in some way.
+For example by reading with the idea in mind that by owning this book for a while you are creating something special together with strangers.
+And by leaving doodles and comments in the book, and, if it could somehow be realized, the ability of hearing back from future readers what their thoughts were while reading this book..

 Tracking a book and gamifying its journey is a task that can be efficiently solved by technology.
 There could be a web app that does just this, acting as